losephjambert/Sprint-Challenge-React-Wars/Answers.md

 - Props are typically derived from state.
 Props are read-only values you can pass around your application to render in various locations.
 A username is a great example.
 Let's say I log in to an application.
 Prior to logging in, the username state value was probably an empty string or a default value, like 'anonymous'.
 When I log in, the username state value updates to my username: `joeyjoejo`.
 I can now pass the piece of state as a prop to any component I want.
 I can then render that prop in those components.
 If I change my username, it automatically updates in all those components I passed it to as a prop.
 Fancy stuff.

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?

+- A side effect is any kind of change inside a React component that requires stepping outside of a React component to implement said change.
+A common side ffect is making a third-party API request.
+Pushing an item into an array in state is also a subtle side effect.